 Startups are well known for their unique and energetic company cultures.
 This kind of atmosphere leads to innovation and boundary-breaking ideas that have changed the world.
 The phenomenon of the fun office has permeated through most workplaces, to the point where the ultimate purpose of these perks is lost.

-What matters is the values instilled in the company at its very inception.
+What matters is the startup culture values instilled in the company from the early days.
 If your startup remains true to its ideals from the beginning then you can nurture a truly successful startup.
-What can start with merely three or four people on the team, can grow to hopefully thousands of employees.
-It’s important to not lose sight of the basic values and goals of the business.
+What can start with merely three or four startup founders on the team, can grow to hopefully thousands of employees.
+It’s important to not lose sight of the basic startup culture values and goals of the business.

 Be honest about your goals.
 The ideas may seem overwhelming at the beginning, but even the biggest ideas can start from the smallest beginnings.